In this article, you will read about:

 What is a WordPress Post?

-A post is a piece of informational update that most commonly contains text and media.
+A WordPress Post is a piece of informational update that most commonly contains text and media.
 In most cases, you can publish posts regularly and WordPress sorts them in a logical order.
 Usually, the default order is chronologically reversed – the more recent your post is, the higher in the list it appears.

 Sorting posts has also another meaning – posts can be aligned and logically distributed with the aid of the dedicated WordPress categories and tags.
 These instruments allow both the users and site visitors to quickly browse and search for the posts they are interested in.